 Only one placenta is ever processed in our space at one time.
 Each placenta we process is labeled throughout the entire encapsulation process.
 We follow the strictest guidelines to insure there is never any cross contamination.

 Why is it important to use someone that is trained in placenta encapsulation?

 It is important to use someone that is specifically trained in placenta encapsulation.
 There are guidelines that must be followed and all trained placenta encapsulation specialists know and follow these guidelines.
 Trained encapsulation specialists also adhere to strict OSHA and EPA guidelines for safe handling and disinfection.
 A trained encapsulator is also trained in dosing guidelines, capsule care instructions, and most importantly, when to NOT take the capsules.
 We are trained to safely handle and prepare your placenta.
 Encapsulators that are not formally trained may not adhere to proper safety guidelines or even know what the safety guidelines are.

-I am a certified placenta encaspsulator through the Association of Placenta Preparation Arts.
-I carry a current food handlers card for the state of New Jersey.
-I have completed a Blood Borne Pathogens course specifically created for placenta encapsulators, I can provide copies of my certifications upon request.
+All of our encapsulators are certified placenta encaspsulator through the Association of Placenta Preparation Arts.
+They carry a current food handlers card for the state of New Jersey.
+They have completed a Blood Borne Pathogens course specifically created for placenta encapsulators, Copies of all certifications can be provided upon request.

 How do I care for the placenta before you come?

 Easy!
 We send all of our clients a placenta transport kit a few weeks prior to your due date.
 In the placenta transport kit will be a soft sided, insulated cooler, storage bags, and detailed instructions on how to package your placenta.
 Follow the instructions on the card and you are all set until we arrive to pick up your placenta!